ExtendRealityLtd/VRTK/Assets/VRTK/Documentation/API.md

  * **Position:** The new local position to change the transform to.
  * **Rotation:** The new local rotation in eular angles to change the transform to.
  * **Scale:** The new local scale to change the transform to.
- * **Target:** The target transform to modify on enable.
-If this is left blank then the transform the script is attached to will be used.
+ * **Target:** The target Transform to modify on enable.
+If this is left blank then the Transform the script is attached to will be used.
+ * **Reset On Disable:** If this is checked then the target Transform will be reset to the original orientation when this script is disabled.
- * **Sdk Overrides:** A collection of SDK Transform overrides to change the given target transform for each specified SDK.
+ * **Sdk Overrides:** A collection of SDK Transform overrides to change the given target Transform for each specified SDK.

 ### Class Methods